sarahsair25/sarahsair25/README.md

 ---

-### ⚙️ Python Automation & File Handling
-- Automation scripts for processing structured data
-- Focus on input validation, error handling, and efficiency
-- Designed to simplify repetitive tasks

-**Tech Stack:** Python

----

-### 🧠 Python Logic & Problem Solving
+## 🧠 Python Logic & Problem Solving
 - Collection of programs focused on algorithms and logical thinking
 - Emphasis on performance, readability, and maintainability